opencast/opencast-admin-interface/webtests/writing_tests.md

 Execute `npm run test:e2e` or `npx playwright test --ui` in the terminal.

 In both cases you can add `--trace on` to get a trace view of the tests.

+### Developing

+Please have a look at the official playwright documentation on how to develop new tests.

 ## References